 As you track the curve of your own curiosity, may that you find networks of people just like you, adding their voice to a thing we’re all trying to make real.
 Some will be the fire of inspiration you need to inch closer to your edge, and others will look to you for that push.
 But make no mistake – this temple of originality is not yours alone, but something we’re building together.

-In my own creative workshop, I have several exciting projects underway this winter.
-We have the Women’s Dreaming Retreat coming up in just 3 weeks!
-(There are a couple of spots left for the intrepid and spontaneous!)
-And for those who can’t make it in person, I’ve just announced new dates for the online Dreamwalking course in January.
-If you’d like to receive my newsletters with writing like this, or hear about upcoming events, click here to get on my mailing list.
+If you’d like to learn more about tapping into your dreams for creativity, I’ve just announced new dates for the online Dreamwalking course.
+Also, If you’d like to receive my newsletters with writing like this, or hear about upcoming events, click here to get on my mailing list.